3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 <br>

-# DEMON EDDY!!! - USE THIS IF YOU HAVE NOT INSTALLED EDDY NG!!
+# DEMON EDDY!!!

+USE THIS IF YOU HAVE A BTT EDDY DUO/USB PROBE & HAVE NOT INSTALLED EDDY NG!!

+NOT for use with Sovol Eddy probes!

 Demonise your Eddy!
 Download this file, set it up for you printer & run it!